 Firstly, it can reduce potential death benefits tax.

-This is because the tax-free component is received tax free and the table component is taxed at 15% if paid to a non-tax dependant upon death of the superannuation member.
+This is because the tax-free component is received tax free and the taxable component is taxed at 15% if paid to a non-tax dependant upon death of the superannuation member.

 Secondly, it can protect against changes in legislation.